Unstoppable Sabalenka rallies past Kudermetova for Brisbane title

+"It's a really important tournament before heading into the Australian Open.
+The final match was a bit tricky, (both of us) were over-hitting.

+"I'm really curious about the average speed of our shots.
+It was a crazy match, and I'm really glad I got this win."

-The world number one from Belarus, outclassed in last year's final by Elena Rybakina before going on to win a second straight Melbourne Park crown, appeared off the pace against Kudermetova and lost the first set by dropping her serve for a second time.
+The world No.1 from Belarus, outclassed in last year's final by Elena Rybakina before going on to win a second straight Melbourne Park crown, appeared off the pace against Kudermetova and lost the first set by dropping her serve for a second time.

 Kudermetova came under pressure on serve in the opening game of the next set but the aggressive world number 107 rode out the storm and began to dictate play with more heavy hitting from the baseline to trouble Sabalenka.